AndyObtiva/glimmer-dsl-swt/README.md

 }.open
 ```

-Also, you may invoke `Display.setAppVersion('1.0.0')` if needed for OS app version identification reasons during development, replacing `'1.0.0'` with your application version.
+Also, you may invoke `Display.app_version = '1.0.0'` if needed for OS app version identification reasons during development, replacing `'1.0.0'` with your application version.

 #### Checkbox Group Widget